Blizarre/dotfiles_manager/README.md

 - Add github workflow to generate production artifacts
 - Improve println for the sync phase: shouldn't have to add the leading spaces manually
 - use different return codes
+- add whole directories or multiple files at a time

 ## How to build statically